Liao dynasty: Daozong (1055–1101)

 Militarily the reign of Daozong saw little conflict with other settled states.
 In 1074 there was a border demarcation crisis with the Song but it was resolved by peaceful diplomacy in 1076.
 In 1078 Goryeo's king asked for territory east of the Yalu River, which was rejected without any trouble or break in relations.
 The situation on the northwestern borderland was less stable and events toward the end of Daozong's reign would see the subjugation of the Zubu tribes, some of whom lived in Liao territory but had long resisted Khitan rule.
 There were outbreaks of warfare with the Zubu previously in 997–1000, 1007, 1012–23, and 1027.
 In 1063, 1064, and 1070, prohibitions were placed on the trade of metals to the Western Xia, Zubu tribes, and Uyghurs.
 In 1069, there was a renewed Zubu rebellion which was put down by Yelü Renxian.
 In 1086 the Zubu chieftain attended court and Daozong ordered his grandson, Yelü Yanxi, to be friendly towards him as he was a valuable ally.
 However, in 1089, Zubu leadership passed to Mogusi.
 In 1092, the Khitans attacked several tribes in the northwest neighboring the Zubu and the Zubu became involved.
-In 1093 Mogusi led a series of raids deep into Liao territory and drove off many of the state herds of horses.
+In 1093 Mogusi led a series of raids deep into Liao territory and drove off many of the state herds.
 Other tribes such as the Dilie (Tiriet), who had previously rebelled in 1073, also joined Mogusi.
 It took until 1100 for the northern commissioner for military affairs, Yelü Wotela, to capture and kill Mogusi.
 His death did not end warfare with the northwestern tribes and it took another two years to defeat the remaining Zubu forces.
 The war against the Zubu was the last successful military campaign waged by the Liao dynasty.

 Daozong died on 12 February 1101 at the age of 68.
 He was succeeded by his grandson, Yelü Yanxi.